HaydenLeBaron/provably-packed/README.md

 ## Status & roadmap

+- Usable MVP (see `./User/` for examples)
-- More examples and docs coming (e.g., parameterized properties, richer comparators, more complex example packing lists).
+- More examples and docs coming (e.g., richer comparators, more complex example packing lists).